 Schools identified for comprehensive support will work in partnership with the LEA and the OPI to conduct a comprehensive needs assessment of both operational and instructional components.
-Operational components include school board efficiency; financial stability; human resource management and staff retention; school climate; student engagement and leadership; and family, community, and tribal engagement.
-Instructional components are detailed in the Montana plans for literacy and mathematics and include curriculum standards, assessment and data-drive decision-making to inform instruction in curriculum standards, amount and quality of instruction in curriculum standards, instruction for disadvantaged students, motivation in teaching and learning, evidence-based intervention and practice, academic leadership to improve instruction, professional development to improve instruction, and community and family engagement to support instruction.
+Operational components include: school board efficiency; financial stability; human resource management and staff retention; school climate; student engagement and leadership; and family, community and tribal engagement.
+Instructional components are detailed in the Montana plans for literacy and mathematics and include; curriculum standards, assessment and data-drive decision making to inform instruction in curriculum standards, amount and quality of instruction in curriculum standards, instruction for disadvantaged students, motivation in teaching and learning, evidence-based intervention and practice, academic leadership to improve instruction, professional development to improve instruction, and community and family engagement to support instruction.

-All schools identified for comprehensive, targeted support and improvement will be expected to develop and implement a CSIP based on the comprehensive needs assessment.
+All schools identified for comprehensive and targeted support and improvement will be expected to develop and implement a Continuous School Improvement Plan based on the comprehensive needs assessment.
 The OPI will provide guidance to LEAs and schools in analyzing data in developing their plans, setting appropriate goals for academic achievement aligned with state goals, and setting goals for instruction and climate.
-The OPI will also assist the LEAs and schools with choosing evidence-based interventions and provide professional development and technical assistance.
-In addition, the OPI will assist LEAs and schools in establishing structures for ensuring tribal, family, and community involvement in all stages of the process and with monitoring implementation and effectiveness.
+The OPI will also assist the LEAs and schools with choosing evidence-based interventions, and provide professional development and technical assistance.
+In addition, the OPI will assist LEAs and schools in establishing structures for ensuring tribal, family and community involvement in all stages of the process, and with monitoring implementation and effectiveness.

 Specific strategies for school improvement will be drawn from the OPI's experience in providing direct technical assistance and support to schools and districts.
-Strategies include:
+Strategies Include:

-- Building community capacity to support kindergarten transitions. - Building school board efficiency through a school board coach. - Providing wraparound services to students and their families (e.g., mental and physical health services, mentoring). - Engaging students in school improvement through youth voice and advocacy work. - Supporting culturally responsive practices, particularly for American Indian communities. - Implementing systemic literacy and math improvements through specialized instructional personnel, including a variety of educators as well as library media and digital literacy and math specialists. - Use of the Montana Early Warning System to identify students at risk ofdropping out of school, apply targeted interventions based on student needs, and track interventions over time to determine if the interventions are working.
+- Building community capacity to support kindergartentransitions; - Building school board efficiency through a school board coach; - Providing wraparound services to students and their families (e.g., mental and physical health services, mentoring); - Engaging students in school improvement through youth voice and advocacywork; - Supporting culturally responsive practices, particularly for American Indian communities; - Implementing systemic literacy and math improvements through specialized instructional personnel including a variety of educators, as well as library media and digital literacy and math specialists; - Use of the Montana Early Warning System to identify students at risk of dropping out of school, apply targeted interventions based on student needs, and track interventions over time to determine if the interventions are working.

-High-priority districts are those in which 100 percent of schools are identified for comprehensive support.
-The OPI will develop a seven-year support plan.
-The OPI has learned from prior experience and research that large-scale school improvement takes multiple years.
-Therefore, the OPI will support high-priority districts not meeting the exit criteria after three years over the course of seven years.
-After the first three years, the three criteria for exiting comprehensive will be reviewed with each high priority district and school, and next steps for continued improvement for the district and each school will be identified and supported.
+High-Priority districts are those in which 100 percent of schools identified for comprehensive support will be identified every three years.
+However, the OPI will develop a seven year support plan.
+The OPI has learned from prior experience and research that large scale school improvement takes multiple years.
+Therefore, the OPI will support high-priority districts over the course of seven years.
+After the first three years, the three criteria for exiting comprehensive will be reviewed with each high priority district and next steps for continued improvement for the district and each school will be identified and supported.
 Schools making progress will continue with the OPI's support.
 Schools not making progress will receive support through additional interventions and intensive support from a three-person OPI and district-level team.
-The goal is to have all schools within a high-priority district out of the bottom 5 percent within seven years.
-The high-priority district will exit a school from comprehensive support and improvement only if an individual school meets the exit criteria identified.
+The goal is to have all schools within a high-priority district out of the bottom five percent within seven years.
+The high-priority district may choose to exit a school from comprehensive support if they meet the exit criteria, or the district may choose to have the OPI continue to support the school to ensure continual improvement.